A worked example of using Integration Data Actions with Flow

 A main 'Contact' Object value is created to store and work with data of this type.

-A flow is built in the flow canvas to allow users to save, query, load, and delete data to and from the database:
+A Flow is built in the Flow canvas to allow users to save, query, load, and delete data to and from the database:

-The flow is laid out in four main sections:
+The Flow is laid out in four main sections:

-When the flow is run in a web browser, the user is presented with the landing page:
+When the Flow is run in a web browser, the user is presented with the landing page: